• Menu

 You are NOT doing these classes just to check a box and say you took it.
 Take it at a time that you’re alert and ready to learn.
 Each person is different.

 I am seeing these more and more on the internet.
 As every VBAC is pretty particular in why you had your initial caesarean as well as other considerations, I think it is most important to learn to talk to your healthcare team.
-So, if a class prioritizes communication and collaboration with your providers, I think that’s fine.
+So, if a class prioritizes communication and collaboration with your providers, I think that’s perfect for you.

 Some doctors have specific classes they recommend, but often they just have a list of ones locally for you to check out.
 Some large practices may have classes they teach, but keep in mind those may be biased based on your providers desires, so be mindful of that (but if you LOVE your provider, you’ll likely enjoy those classes as well).